 A beginner’s guide to working remotely for teams who never thought they would

 Across Canada and in many parts of the world, businesses are doing their part to stop the spread of COVID-19 by encouraging staff to work from home where possible.
-This is a new model for some, which may take some adjustment.
-Working remotely is hardly a new concept; but for some businesses, having staff work from home to the extent this health crisis demands could be an unanticipated challenge.
+And, as restrictions are starting to lift, many businesses are planning for the next stage, which may include more teams working remotely on a permanent basis.

 Collaborate online with cloud-delivered applications